Comprehensive and Effective Solutions for Dust Extraction...

 Request your FREE, no-obligation LEV site assessment today!

 Auto Extract Systems is the UK’s leading Local Exhaust Ventilation (LEV) company.
-Over the last 20 years, we've helped thousands of businesses create dust and fume free workplaces with a wide range of dust extraction systems.
+Over the last 20 years, we've helped thousands of businesses create dust-free workplaces with a wide range of dust extraction systems.

 As experts in all things LEV, we can help your business become COSHH (Control of Substances Hazardous to Health) Regulation 2002 compliant with a tailored LEV solution.
 We provide comprehensive design, installation, maintenance and certification services across a range of industry sectors.
 Find out more about us here.